airswap/airswap-about/README.md

 ## Community

 AirSwap is a community asset held by its token holders, operating as an open project with a transparent decision-making and product development process.
 Both the network technology and contributor community aim to be maximally decentralized.
-Community members stake AirSwap tokens (AST) to participate in governance and other community activities and benefits.
+Community members stake AirSwap tokens (AST) to participate in governance and other community benefits.
 Ideating, drafting, voting on, and accepting proposals is an open process.

 ### Values